liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/04-using-your-screenlets/05-using-entry-list-screenlet.markdown

 Screenlet's listener and sets the Screenlet's guestbook ID.
 The rest of `onCreateView` is unchanged.

-Awesome!
-Run the app in the emulator and log in with your credentials when prompted.
+Now run the app in the emulator and log in with your credentials when prompted.
 The app then presents you with the first guestbook's entries.
-Open the navigation drawer by pressing the hamburger button, and then select a different guestbook.
+Open the navigation drawer by pressing the hamburger button, then select a different guestbook.
 The drawer then closes to show the selected guestbook's entries.
 Nice work!
 Your app now uses Guestbook List Screenlet and Entry List Screenlet to show the same guestbooks and entries as the Guestbook portlet.
 The following